luckyrobots/maya2mujoco/README.md

-# MuJoCo <-> Maya Live Animation Streaming
+# Maya Animation Streaming to Mujoco

-This project provides a simple live streaming bridge between Autodesk Maya and a local MuJoCo simulation.
+This project provides a simple streaming bridge between Autodesk Maya and a local MuJoCo simulation.
 A Python server receives animation frames from Maya over TCP, applies the mapped joint values to a MuJoCo model, and displays them in the MuJoCo viewer in real time.

 ## Overview